mindspore-ai/docs/docs/hub/docs/source_en/publish_model.md

    │       └── md_validator.py
    ```

-   Note that it is required to fill in the `{model_name}_{dataset}.md` template by providing `file-format`、`asset-link` and `asset-sha256` below, which refers to the model file format, model storage location from step 1 and model hash value, respectively.
+   Note that it is required to fill in the `{model_name}_{dataset}.md` template by providing `file-format`, `asset-link` and `asset-sha256` below, which refers to the model file format, model storage location from step 1 and model hash value, respectively.

    ```text
    file-format: ckpt